Usury

-Usury (/ˈjuːʒəri/) is the practice of making unethical or immoral monetary loans that unfairly enrich the lender.
+Usury (/ˈjuːʒəri/) is the practice of making loans that are seen as unfairly enriching the lender.
 The term may be used in a moral sense—condemning taking advantage of others' misfortunes—or in a legal sense, where an interest rate is charged in excess of the maximum rate that is allowed by law.
 A loan may be considered usurious because of excessive or abusive interest rates or other factors defined by the laws of a state.
-Someone who practices usury can be called a usurer, but in modern colloquial English may be called a loan shark.
+Someone who practises usury can be called a usurer, but in modern colloquial English may be called a loan shark.

 In many historical societies including ancient Christian, Jewish, and Islamic societies, usury meant the charging of interest of any kind, and was considered wrong, or was made illegal.
-During the Sutra period in India (7th to 2nd centuries BC) there were laws prohibiting the highest castes from practicing usury.
+During the Sutra period in India (7th to 2nd centuries BC) there were laws prohibiting the highest castes from practising usury.
 Similar condemnations are found in religious texts from Buddhism, Judaism (ribbit in Hebrew), Christianity, and Islam (riba in Arabic).
 At times, many states from ancient Greece to ancient Rome have outlawed loans with any interest.
 Though the Roman Empire eventually allowed loans with carefully restricted interest rates, the Catholic Church in medieval Europe, as well as the Reformed Churches, regarded the charging of interest at any rate as sinful (as well as charging a fee for the use of money, such as at a bureau de change).
-Religious prohibitions on usury are predicated upon the belief that charging interest on a loan is a sin.
+Christian religious prohibitions on usury are predicated upon the belief that charging interest on a loan is a sin.

 History

 Usury (in the original sense of any interest) was denounced by religious leaders and philosophers in the ancient world, including Moses, Plato, Aristotle, Cato, Cicero, Seneca, Aquinas, Gautama Buddha and Muhammad.

 Certain negative historical renditions of usury carry with them social connotations of perceived "unjust" or "discriminatory" lending practices.
-The historian Paul Johnson, comments:
+The historian Paul Johnson comments:

 Theological historian John Noonan argues that "the doctrine [of usury] was enunciated by popes, expressed by three ecumenical councils, proclaimed by bishops, and taught unanimously by theologians."